 Between tv, the computer and console games, children have grown closer to high-tech and gadgets than of their own hands and imagination, which if properly stimulated could give birth to little big artists.
 Raising creative children is easier and more fun than you can imagine, and knowing how to think creatively and without boundaries is an excellent tool in life.

-Here’s some tips to help you develop that skill.
+Here are some tips to help you develop that skill.

 - Organize, at least once a week, creative activities which you can do with your children.
 For example, Saturday afternoon might be reserved for painting a mural at the garden’s wall or, for example, to indulge in a session of children cuisine.
-Change things around to figure out which creative activities are more appreciated and, who knows, maybe tap into a hidden talent.
+Change things around to figure out which creative activities are more appreciated and, who knows, maybe tap into hidden talent.
 Compile a list of possible hobbies for rainy days or whenever children get particularly restless.

 - Home should be a place of inspiration.
 If you can, create an “arts corner” – filled with paper, notepads, paints, magic markers, crayons, fabrics, play-doh, old magazines, glue, etc. – where children can express their creativity spontaneously.

 - Limit the time your children spend in front of the tv, computer and game consoles, but not the free time they use to play, create and innovate.
 Encourage them to create their own games, to stage plays or devise a book or magazine – it’s an excellent way to get a hold of their imagination and fall in love with it.